 Right down the road from the James House sits Helen Shivers house.
 Now in the novel Helen didn’t live with her family, because working as the Channel Five Golden Girl gave her the ability to afford a nice apartment in the Four Seasons Apartment Complex.
 Also in the novel her name is Helen Rivers not Helen Shivers.

 In the novel, Helen comes from a working class family and has a ton of siblings.
-To the outside world Helen might seem vein; however, to those she loves she has an undeniable loyalty, even when they didn’t have it for her.
+To the outside world Helen might seem vain; however, to those she loves she has an undeniable loyalty, even when they didn’t have it for her.

 After working out in Southport Muscle (Fishy Fishy), Barry Cox goes to his locker to find a Polaroid picture of his car parked next to the gym.
 “I know,” written in black ink under the photo.
 Furious Barry rips open the locker realizing his jacket is missing.
 Including his keys.
 He heads to the front desk, “Who else is here?
 Anybody else working out?”
 The front desk manager answers, “Just you and me pal.”